 We Trim Trees to Keep Your Lights On

-To protect our equipment and prevent power outages, we regularly inspect and carefully trim trees to keep them safe distances away from overhead power lines.
-We hire professional foresters who are specially trained in preserving tree health and follow International Society of Arboriculture pruning guidelines to trim trees that could damage power lines.
+To reduce storm damage, we regularly inspect trees and hire professional foresters who are specially trained in preserving tree health and follow International Society of Arboriculture pruning guidelines to trim trees that could damage power lines.

 As weather forecasters warn of increasingly severe weather in the future, we are working hard to prevent outages and reduce the time it takes to restore power when an outage occurs.
-Read more (PDF) about how we are strengthening our systems against storm damage.
+Learn more about our climate change resiliency plan.

 Tree Trimming Along Distribution Wires